dapr/docs/howto/setup-pub-sub-message-broker/setup-azure-eventhubs.md

 ### In Kubernetes

-To apply the Azure Service Bus pub/sub to Kubernetes, use the `kubectl` CLI:
+To apply the Azure Event Hubs pub/sub to Kubernetes, use the `kubectl` CLI:

 ```bash
 kubectl apply -f eventhubs.yaml